-I struggled all night to sleep sound.
+I struggled all night to sleep soundly.
 The kids woke me up.
 The breathing of my husband woke me up.
 I am almost certain that the quiet woke me up at one point.
 In truth, I think that knowing I needed to be rested so that I could get up and get going was the thing that kept me from sleeping.

 Because that is how it works, at least for me.
 The more I am focused on me, the more difficult it is to do what I know I need to be doing.